HusseinDStudy/HusseinDStudy/README.md

 - I am passionate about learining new ways to use Python and New languages in the world of Tech and i love finding new ways to be more efficient as a Programmer.
 - [My WebSite In :fr: ](https://husseindajani.com/)    Which for now is used for my tests and would be rebuild in the future

+# ---- Urgent ----
+- all repos are temporarly offline in order to update upgrade and renew projects into the right form
 # ---- WHAT I DO ----
 ## I do many activities: 😄
 - I publish all my programming projects on [My Github 😉](https://github.com/HusseinDStudy) & some times on [My GitLab ](https://gitlab.com/HusseinDStudy)